-Check the back of this guide for a list of some of the most iconic works in the Art Institute's collection-and where to find them.
+Check the back of this guide for the locations of some of the most iconic works in the Art Institute's collection.
 Join a free guided tour, offered in English every day at 1:00 and 3:00 and in Spanish on Fridays and Saturdays at 2:00.
 DINING